Best things to do in Namibia – My 5 favourite things

 3. The Scenery – Africa TV whilst Driving

-The driving distances in Namibia are vast, so expect long and glorious days of driving.
-The wonderful thing about driving through Namibia is that the scenery constantly changes; from wind swept beaches to inhospitable deserts to vast rocky formations and lush riverside vegetation in the Caprivi strip.
-In my mind, seeing Namibia whilst on a self-drive, is one of the best ways to explore this dynamic country: you can stop when you want to so you can admire the views, you can travel at your own pace, and the driving is also part of your mini adventure too.
-I enjoy the longer driving days because of the changing scenery, you never know what is going to be around the corner, it is that anticipation, just like TV, that makes the driving memorable.
+In my mind, seeing Namibia whilst on a self-drive, is one of the best ways to explore this dynamic country.
+You can stop when you want to so you can admire the views, you can travel at your own pace, and the driving is also part of your mini adventure too.
+I enjoy the longer driving days because of the changing scenery, you never know what is going to be around the corner.

 You can simply switch the channel.
 Namibia is like that, Africa’s TV at its best.